teambit/docs/docs/tag-component-version.md

 id: tag-component-version
 title: Versioning
 ---
-Tagging a component creates a locked version of the component.
+Tagging a component creates a locked version of the component using the [`bit tag`](/docs/apis/cli-all#tag) command.
+This version can then be [exported](/docs/export).

 Component versions are immutable.
-This means that they contain all dependencies required to make a component usable.
-Its possible to version a component from any project.
-Component versioning is the last step before sharing a component.
+I.e., they contain the source code and all dependencies required to make a component usable.
+Components can be tagged and versioned from any project.

+A component's version is set according to the [semantic versioning](https://semver.org/) specs.
+Meaning - version is MAJOR.MINOR.PATCH.
+By default, tagging a component without specifying a version bumps a patch version.

-When you tag a component, Bit performs the actions below:
+When tagging a component or multiple components, Bit performs the actions below:

-* **Locking dependency resolution.** Bit ensures it can resolve all dependencies.
-Afterward, Bit logs the dependencies' state.
-* **Running component's build and test**.
-Bit runs compile and test tasks, if defined.
+- Locking dependencies versions for the components.
+- Running compile and test for the component.
-* **Setting a version for the component.** Bit uses [SemVer](https://semver.org) to version components.
+- Setting a version of the component.
+- Automatically tag components that depend on that component.

+When a component is tagged, it moves into the [`staged` status](/docs/workspace#staged-components).
+You can revert tagging a component by running the [`bit untag`](/docs/apis/cli-all#untag)

-## Tagging a component
+## Tagging Components

-Bit can only version tracked components that it can isolate.
+Bit can only version tracked components that it can isolate, that is components that are new or modified stage.
 This example shows the component `hello/world`, which Bit can isolate.

 ```bash
 $ bit status